MSLNZ/msl-equipment/docs/getting-started/equipment-registers.md

 An equipment register is based on the definitions in the [Schema][er-schema] and may either be saved in the eXtensible Markup Language (XML) file format or in a [Python module][er-python-module].
 Using the XML format is the preferred way to save the information since XML files can be easily [validated][validate] against the [Schema][er-schema] to ensure data integrity and it allows for equipment registers to be parsed by many programming languages.
 An equipment register can be saved in a single XML file or distributed across multiple XML files.

 The [Schema Classes][] section of the documentation shows how an equipment register can be used in a Python program.
+The [Register][] class loads an equipment register, or when using a [configuration file][configuration-files] the [registers][msl.equipment.config.Config.registers] attribute provides access to multiple equipment registers.

 ## XML Schema {: #er-schema }